Saucedo History, Family Crest & Coats of Arms

 - Matias De Saucedo, who landed in New Granada in 1879

-Saucedo Settlers in the United States in the 20th Century
+Saucedo Settlers in United States in the 20th Century

 - Lorenzo Saucedo, aged 24, who settled in America from Mexico City, Mexico, in 1911

-- Lorenzo Saucedo, aged 23, who emigrated to the United States from Mexico City, Mexico, in 1913
+- Lorenzo Saucedo, aged 23, who immigrated to the United States from Mexico City, Mexico, in 1913

-- Ulises Saucedo, aged 17, who emigrated to the United States from South America, in 1919
+- Ulises Saucedo, aged 17, who immigrated to the United States from South America, in 1919

 - Francisco Saucedo, aged 42, who landed in America from Havana, Cuba, in 1923